 Where is it really located?

 Danao?
 Or Dagohoy Sea of Clouds?
-Depends on where you’re stepping at since this can be witnessed on the two town’s boundary.
+Depends on where you’re stepping since this can be witnessed on the two town’s boundary.
 Both have cheap entrance fees and both have gorgeous scenery.
 Just probably take the least crowded place when you get there.
-And let’s just call it Bohol Sea of Clouds.
+And let’s just call it the Bohol Sea of Clouds.

-What causes this clouds to form?
+What causes these clouds to form?

 Is it allowed or safe to camp there?